broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 1. Uses STARsolo to correct bead barcodes, align reads, and count genes.
 1. Calculates metrics.
 1. Merges the STAR outputs into NPY and NPZ arrays.
-1. Merges gene counts, metrics, and bead locations into a Loom-formatted matrix.
+1. Merges gene counts and metrics into a Loom-formatted matrix.

 The tools each SlideSeq task employs are detailed in the table below.